 Problems with cloth often include stinky diapers, poo staying on through the wash, and the worst: leaking on the clothes.
-Here are a few ideas, but mostly, I’d refer you to people who have been cloth diapering much longer than me, such as The Eco Chic (a blog about cloth diapers!)
+Here are a few ideas, but mostly, I still don’t know enough to be considered an expert!i

 - For leaks, give it time.
 For real, many diaper inserts take 10 times to get up to snuff.
 Be forgiving the first few weeks…

 - Try snapping up one side or the other on one-size diapers – sometimes you can get a better fit around the legs by snapping one snap or the other, and it doesn’t feel lopsided to baby.